Follow the links below for individual policies.

 Requests for market supplements, whether specific to a ministry or across ministries, require:

-External market surveys conducted by the Compensation and Classification Plan Maintenance, PSC;
+- External market surveys conducted by Total Rewards, PSC;

 4. Economic Adjustments

 - Economic adjustment

 Changes to the established pay ranges are recommended by the PSC and require authorization by the Lieutenant Governor in Council (see section 42

 of The Regulations).

 Where an economic adjustment is authorized on the same date as other transactions (e.g., in-range progression, promotion formula) the economic adjustment is always applied last.
 5. Accelerated In-Range Salary Adjustment Section 41

 of The Regulations enables the Chair to authorize an in-range salary adjustment greater than (or in addition to) the in-range progression authorized in accordance with section 40